 Apple Music asks to pick some types of music you like, and from then on the 'For you' tab will offer a range of interesting track selections from the iTunes Store.
 Or you can tap Search (top-right) and pick any track, album, playlist, radio station or artist you want.
 My Music displays all the tracks on your device, and if you use iCloud Music Library (found in Settings > Music) you'll have your Apple Music library synced between your various devices.

 Controlling music playback in iOS

 Tap a song to start playing it, and the track selection window is replaced with Now Playing.
 Here you'll see a large preview of the cover art.
-Directly below the cover art is a slider with a red line running along it.
-This shows how much of the song has played (and is left).
-You can skip to any point of the track by draging the red line left or right.
+Directly below the cover art is a slider with a dot running along it.
+This shows how much of the song has played (and how much is left).
+You can skip to any point of the track by draging the dot left or right.

 Beneath this is the name of the track, and the artist.
 Below that we see the main controls.
 Play/Pause, Next and Previous.
 Below that is the volume slider (or you can use the volume switches on the side of the iPhone).

 Below that, you have the AirPlay button - tapping this while connected to Bluetooth speaker/headphones/on the same network as an Apple TV will allow you to change the source of your music playback.
 The icon consisting of three dots to the right offers a menu where you can add the song to a playlist, create a station based on the song or find the lyrics for the song (requires an Internet connection).
 You can also Love or Dislike the song to improve your suggestions in the "For You" tab.

 Below this, you can toggle on/off the Shuffle and Repeat options, and find a list of music that'll be played next.
 This can be edited to suit your mood, as we all know that shuffling through a huge iTunes library can sometimes have some...
 Interesting results.

 Finally, swipe down from the top of the display to drag the Now Playing screen away, and to return to the music library.